Drummond to miss at least three games for Sixers with sprained ankle

 Guerschon Yabusele also continued to spend significant time at center.
 According to Cleaning the Glass, he’s played 77 percent of his minutes there so far.
 He had a lighter night Saturday, watching the final 17 minutes of the Sixers' blowout victory from the bench.
 The game prior, Yabusele logged an NBA career-high 43 minutes in an overtime defeat to the Rockets.

 Yabusele, Jared McCain and Kelly Oubre Jr. are the only players to have appeared in every game for the 4-14 Sixers.
-Paul George returned from a left knee bruise against the Pistons, but Joel Embiid (left knee injury management/personal reasons), Kyle Lowry (right hip strain), Caleb Martin (upper back soreness) and Reggie Jackson (right hip strain) were all out.
+Paul George returned from a left knee bone bruise against the Pistons, but Joel Embiid (left knee injury management/personal reasons), Kyle Lowry (right hip strain), Caleb Martin (upper back soreness) and Reggie Jackson (right knee soreness) were all out.

 Embiid will remain sidelined against the Hornets, according to The Philadelphia Inquirer's Keith Pompey.